midnightfreddie/McpeTool/readme.md

 Some possible near-term goals:

-- Create a command-line utility to read information from .mcworld files and/or the extracted db folder
 - Print simple statistics on the world (numbers of block types; player/spawn location)
 - Place one or more terrain blocks into the map from the utility